Site / Methodology

 AI Tool Graph turns source material into structured registry facts.
 The method is designed for repeatable fields such as identity, official links, capabilities, pricing routes, evidence, freshness, and review state.

-Relationship and context fields are modeled separately and only become public when source-backed and ready.
+Relationship and context fields are modeled separately and appear only where source-backed public coverage supports them.

 The goal is not to decide which tool a reader should buy.
 The goal is to make factual records inspectable enough that downstream editorial products, internal research, and public readers can see where a claim came from.